LinusU/secure-remote-password/readme.md

 // Send `salt` and `serverEphemeral.public` to the client
 ```

-**3** - The client can now compute the shared strong session key, and a proof of it to provide to the server.
+**3** - The client can now derive the shared strong session key, and a proof of it to provide to the server.

 ```js
 const srp = require('secure-remote-password/client')